This guide walks you through how to configure AWS PrivateLink for use with Datadog.

 Choose the security group of your choice to control what can send traffic to this VPC endpoint.

-Note: If you want to forward logs to Datadog through this VPC endpoint, the security group must accept inbound and outbound traffic on port
+Note: The security group must accept inbound traffic on TCP port

 Hit Create endpoint at the bottom of the screen.
-If successful, you will see this:
+If successful, the following is displayed:

 Click on the VPC endpoint ID to check its status.